‘Unwaveringly loyal’: Why El Salvador’s Bukele is poised for reelection

 For instance, Christian Guevara, the head of the New Ideas caucus in Congress, posted on social media, “The opposition has already said it would open the prison doors and let [suspected criminals] free.”

-Narvaez, however, said that Bukele’s popularity is buoyed in part by his government communications strategy, one that has heavily invested state-run news sources and social media.
+Narvaez, however, said that Bukele’s popularity is buoyed in part by a strong government communications strategy, one that has heavily invested state-run news sources and social media.

 Bukele himself is renowned for his media savvy: On the social media platform X alone, he has more than 5.8 million followers.